CosmWasm/cosmwasm/README.md

 ## Developing

-The ultimate auto-updating guide to building this project is the CI configuration in `.circleci/config.yml`.

 For manually building this repo locally during development, here are a few commands.
 They assume you use a stable Rust version by default and have a nightly toolchain installed as well.